 Organizing and displaying Montessori 3-part cards – printable folder

-To make the activity attractive and accessible for my preschooler, the 3-part cards are organized in a tray.
+To make the activity attractive and accessible for my preschooler, I organized our 3-part cards by topic into different folders.
+Each topic is a different color and easily accessible on a tray.

 Have you used these Montessori color 3-part cards?